camille-readbean/tp/docs/UserGuide.md

 #### Unscheduling an appointment for clients

-Observe that Hu Tao (index 2) have 2 appointments.
+Observe that Hu Tao (index 2) has 2 appointments.
 We will unschedule an appointment.

 ```
 unsched 2 --appt=2